What are Acceptance Criteria? Examples, Types & Templates

 One of the ways you can define expectations is through the use of entry requirements.

 Not sure of the benefits of entry requirements in testing?
 Don’t worry.
-In this guide, we’ll show you what acceptance criteria are and how you can use them when creating your software.
+In this guide, we’ll show you what user acceptance criteria are and how you can use them when creating your software.

-- Acceptance criteria: definition;
+- Acceptance criteria: definition

-- The benefits of using acceptance criteria for your startup;
+- The benefits of using acceptance criteria for your startup

-- Acceptance criteria templates;
+- Acceptance criteria examples

-- Guidelines for writing entry requirements;
+- Guidelines for writing acceptance criteria

 Let’s start with a definition of what entry requirements are and how they are used.